 motorcycleHelmet icon

-Determine the cost of the safety and riding gear you want to purchase.
-Then, add them to the budget calculation.
+Determine the cost of the safety and riding gear you want, then add those amounts to your budget.

 5 Factors to Consider When Buying a Motorcycle